lazamar/elm-architecture-haskell/README.md

 It illustrates how the Elm Architecture can help with the organisation of state updates in a multi-threaded application.

+The example updates a counter in the state every second while also updating the state on IO events.

 ```haskell
 {-# LANGUAGE NoImplicitPrelude #-}